 Preparing for Bed Bug Treatment

-It is necessary for people to leave the treatment area and stay away for at least 4 to 6 hours after the treatment is completed.
+It is necessary for people to leave the treatment area and stay away for at least 6 hours after the treatment is completed.
 For pregnant ladies or people with respiratory problems (such as asthma), it is mandatory that they remain off-premises for at least 24 hours after the bed bug treatment.

-Pets such as dogs, cats, birds, hamsters, lizards, snakes, etc., should be removed from the premises before treatment begins and should be kept away for at least 4 to 6 hours after treatment.
+Pets such as dogs, cats, birds, hamsters, lizards, snakes, etc., should be removed from the premises before the treatment begins and should be kept away for at least 6 hours after the treatment.
 Aquariums can remain in place, but the filtration and aeration systems should be turned off and the tank should be adequately covered.
 The filtration and aeration systems may be turned back on 6 hours after the treatment.

 The following is the client’s responsibility: